JvanKatwijk/terminal-DAB-xxx/README.md

 While it is reasonable to stay for some time within the same channel, the omission of the ability to select another service was hindering the use.

-Two versions - merely differencing in the "main" control program are here.
+Two versions - merely differencing in the "main" control program - addressing this issue are here.

 	a. one version similar to example 5 of the "dab-cmdline" examples, i.e. a command line version, with the ability to select the